-The purpose of this English Language Challenge Assessment is to assess speaking, reading, grammar and writing skills.
-(All SSU campuses are using the "Focus on Grammar" Placement Test which corresponds with the materials used in classes) Results will inform students of which course is appropriate to begin with and be in the best position to make academic progress.
-In this manner student's probability of success will be increased.
+The purpose of the ECE is to assess speaking, grammar, and writing skills.
+All SSU campuses use the "Focus on Grammar" Challenge Exam, which corresponds with the materials used in class.
+Results will inform students of which course is appropriate to begin with and be in the best position to make academic progress.

-A qualified instructor is appointed to administer and grade the challenge exam.
+A qualified instructor is appointed to administer and grade the ECE.
 The student will be scored using the following placement grids: